ArgenisLamadrid/BootstrapCheatSheet/README.md

 # BootstrapCheatSheet
-A neat Bootstrap reference to get us Bootstraped for Bootstrap
+A neat Bootstrap reference page to get us Bootstraped for Bootstrap

 Built with Bootstrap 3.3.1